kthpanor/vlxman/_sources/docs/installation.md

   $ conda activate vlxenv
   ```

   This will create and activate a conda environment named `vlxenv`.
-In this environment all the build dependencies will be installed from the `conda-forge` channel, including the C++ compiler, MPI, [NumPy](https://numpy.org), [MPI4Py](https://mpi4py.readthedocs.io/en/stable/), etc. We provide two options for the `<environment_file>` that specifies different linear algebra backend for your conda environment:
+In this environment all the build dependencies will be installed from the conda-forge channel, including the C++ compiler, MPI, [NumPy](https://numpy.org), [MPI4Py](https://mpi4py.readthedocs.io/en/stable/), etc. We provide two options for the `<environment_file>` that specifies different linear algebra backend for your conda environment:

   - `mkl_env.yml` which installs the Intel Math Kernel Library,
   - `openblas_env.yml` which installs the OpenBLAS library.

-  Note that the MPICH library will be installed by the `yml` file.
-If you prefer another MPI library such as Open MPI, you can edit the `yml` file and replace `mpich` by `openmpi`.
-Read more about the `yml` file in [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).
+  Note that the MPICH library will be installed by the .yml file.
+If you prefer another MPI library such as Open MPI, you can edit the .yml file and replace mpich by openmpi.
+Read more about the .yml file in [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 - Set scikit-build configure options: